Latest sex accusation against Trump lands with a thud

 “I’m a mature woman.
 I can handle it,” she said on MSNBC.
 “My life has gone on.
 I’m a happy woman.”

-It also didn’t help that Carroll’s book excerpt dropped late last Friday and was largely drowned out by events of the week: the refugee crisis at the border, the U.S. brinkmanship with Iran and the regular onslaught of news about the environment, the economy and the 2020 election.
+It didn’t help that Carroll’s book excerpt dropped late last Friday and was largely drowned out by events of the week: the refugee crisis at the border, the U.S. brinkmanship with Iran and the regular onslaught of news about the environment, the economy and the 2020 election.

 “We are trauma-fatigued by the volume of despairing issues seemingly beyond our personal control,” said Carrie Goldberg, a New York lawyer who represents victims of sexual assault and revenge porn.
 “When a solution feels beyond grasp, it can be impossible to muster an appropriate emotional reaction.”